domRiddle/ASF/Logging.md

 ```

 That's it, now our ```ColoredConsole``` will show only warnings and above, while still logging everything to ```File```.
 You can further tweak it to log e.g. only ```Info``` and below, and so on.

+---

+## Advanced

+The examples above are rather simple and made to show you how easy it is to define your own logging rules that can be used with ASF.
+You can use NLog for various different things, including complex targets (such as keeping logs in ```Database```), logs rotation (such as removing old ```File``` logs), using custom ```Layout```s and much more.
+I encourage you to read through entire **[NLog documentation](https://github.com/nlog/nlog/wiki/Configuration-file)** to learn about every option that is available to you, allowing you to fine-tune ASF logging module in the way you want.
+It's a really powerful tool and customizing ASF logging was never easier.